saaqebs/covid19-newjersey/README.md

 | march-25-2020 | alpine          | 1               |
 | ...           | ...             | ...             |

 The "Date" column is structured as `{month name}-{day}-{year}`.
-The "NJ Municipality" variable contains the official municipality name as posted in [`nj_municipals.txt`](https://raw.githubusercontent.com/saaqebs/covid19-newjersey/master/nj_municipals.txt).
-The "Number of Cases" column is simply an integer indicating the number of cases.
+The "Municipal" variable contains the official municipality name as posted in [`nj_municipals.txt`](https://raw.githubusercontent.com/saaqebs/covid19-newjersey/master/nj_municipals.txt).
+The "Cases" column is simply an integer indicating the number of cases.

 ## Municipality Data from Today